Microsoft Copilot: Technology

 Copilot utilizes the Microsoft Prometheus model.
 According to Microsoft, this uses a component called the Orchestrator, which iteratively generates search queries, to combine the Bing search index and results with OpenAI's GPT-4, GPT-4 Turbo, and GPT-4o foundational large language models, which have been fine-tuned using both supervised and reinforcement learning techniques.

 Windows

-Microsoft Copilot in Windows supports the use of voice commands.
+Microsoft Copilot in Windows supports voice commands.
 By default, it is accessible via the Windows taskbar.
-Copilot in Windows is also able to provide information on the website being browsed by a user in Microsoft Edge.
+Copilot integrations have been added to various stock Windows applications on Windows 11, including Microsoft Edge, Microsoft Paint, Photos, Notepad, and Snipping Tool among others.
+On March 20, 2026, Microsoft announced that it planned to remove "unnecessary Copilot entry points" from Windows 11 apps such as Notepad and Snipping Tool, as part of efforts to address user feedback regarding the OS and "[focus] on experiences that are genuinely useful and well crafted".
+The initial removal of Copilot from Notepad did not remove the AI features entirely, but merely removed the Copilot branding in favor of a generic "Writing tools" labelling.

-In 2024, Microsoft began to establish standards for "AI PCs" powered by Windows 11.
-These include a hardware AI accelerator, as well as a Copilot button on the keyboard, which replaces the menu key and launches Windows Search if Copilot is disabled or is not available in the user's region.
-During a Microsoft Surface hardware event on May 20, 2024, Microsoft officially announced the "Copilot+ PC" branding.
+In 2024, Microsoft began to establish standards for "AI PCs" powered by Windows 11, later announcing the "Copilot+ PC" brand during a Microsoft Surface hardware event on May 20, 2024.
+Copilot+ PCs included a hardware AI accelerator, as well as a Copilot button on the keyboard, which replaced the menu key and launched Windows Search if Copilot was disabled or not available in the user's region.
+Copilot+ PCs were meant to support AI-accelerated features such as Windows Recall.

+After a period of security concerns, unsuccessful marketing, and inconsistent use of the branding, in September 2026, Microsoft started retiring the Copilot+ PC brand.